 To measure up the VPN’s performance against other services, we decided to take guidance from someone who has experience in reviewing VPNs.
-After logging to The Best VPN’s Hola VPN review, we found out that the service performed well.

 The ping speed in the VPN was great compared to other VPNs.
 It measured around 37ms at its peak.
 Hola VPN’s downloading speed was commendable as well.

 It topped up to 84.61 Mbps, whereas the uploading speed remained at 38.83ms.
 However, these speeds were still lower than the benchmark top-tier VPNs have set.